danickblouin/bash-scripts/README.md

 ### youtubeUrlTitleParse
 Script to output a list of youtube video with their titles from a txt files full of youtube links

+### removeChar
+Removes character passed in parameter for all files titles in the current directory.